Because we like myths, tales, and legends, with the arrival of spring we take the opportunity to tell you a tale related to this magical season. We...

 Born in 1900, Suzanne Louise Marie Marion, known as Suzy Solidor, was a French artist who sang and acted in movies, but over time she became most famous ostensibly for being the most painted woman and the symbol of emancipation.
-Chances are you may have unwittingly seen her in many works of art, but did not realize that the same woman posed for a wide range of artists, including Tamara de Lempicka, Pablo Picasso, George Braque, Francis Picabia and many other painters.
+Chances are you may have unwittingly seen her in many artworks, but did not realize that the same woman posed for other famous artists, including Tamara de Lempicka, Pablo Picasso, George Braque, Francis Picabia and many others.

 Suzy Solidor ran a nightclub called La Vie Parisienne (and was the first woman to do so), where over the years she managed to collect 33 portraits of herself created by various visiting painters.